RightzZ/structure_gen/README.md

 ## Introduction
 This is a project about Plants & AI, featuring multiple functionalities.

+(The paper will be released on arXiv soon)

 Therefore, based on this paper, the project offers the following features: